Murli0399/SpringBoot_Interview_Questions/Part-02.md

 - **BeanFactory:** The BeanFactory has basic support for event publishing and handling.
 It allows components to publish events, but the event handling needs to be manually implemented.

-- **ApplicationContext:** The ApplicationContext provides advanced event handling capabilities.
+- **ApplicationContext:** The ApplicationContext provides advanced event-handling capabilities.
 It allows components to publish events and provides mechanisms for event listeners to respond to these events.

 ### Performance: